 We are unable to predict the precise impact of the Exchange Program on our shareholders because we are unable to predict how many or which Eligible Employees will exchange their Eligible Options.
 The Exchange Program was designed in the aggregate to be expense-neutral to our shareholders while reducing the overhang.
-Based on the assumptions described above, including an assumed 52-week high closing price or 50% of current stock price of our common stock of \$ and a \$ share price, if all Eligible Options are exchanged, options to purchase approximately shares will be surrendered and cancelled, while New Stock Options covering approximately shares will be granted and with a limitation of 600,000 of the shares underlying Surrendered Stock Options being added back to the available pool for future grants, there would be approximately shares available for grant under the 2007 Incentive Plan.
+Based on the assumptions described above, including an assumed 52-week high closing price or 50% of current stock price of our common stock of \$10.89 and a \$7.26 share price, if all Eligible Options are exchanged, options to purchase approximately 4.8 million shares will be surrendered, while New Stock Options covering approximately 2.3 million shares will be granted and with a limitation of 600,000 of the shares underlying Surrendered Stock Options being added back to the available pool for future grants, there would be approximately 10.4 million shares available for grant under the 2007 Incentive Plan.